 Fabric and stitching have always fascinated me.
 I have a little embroidered bib that I made for my baby sister when I was not yet five years old.
 By the time I was 9 or 10 years old, I was making many of my own clothes.
 I tried other needlearts – knitting, needlepoint, hand embroidery – but always came back to the sewing machine.
 I made garments for myself, my sister, my cousin, and later, my children.
 Then, in 1988, I had one of those “moments” when something happens, you blink your eyes, and things are changed.
 I picked up a copy of Sew Beautiful, an heirloom sewing magazine.
 I had grown up on a farm in Missouri, gotten a bachelor’s degree in chemistry, and had never seen laces and fabrics like that!
 I was hooked!
 Because I knew how to sew, and because I consider myself more of an engineer than an artist, I easily taught myself how to make those beautifully embellished children’s clothes.
 I did everything by machine, and because I hadn’t been taught the “proper” way of doing the techniques, I developed my own ways.
 Soon I was going far beyond the traditional techniques and coming up with new interpretations.
 Almost before I knew it, I was sewing for that magazine.

 From 1990 to 2005 I worked free-lance, although essentially full-time, for Martha Pullen Co., as a primary designer for Sew Beautiful magazine, all of her other publications, and for “Martha’s Sewing Room” PBS TV show, on which I was also a guest.
 I have created many of the techniques made popular by her endeavors.
 My column “Sue Says…” in Sew Beautiful magazine, which I wrote for 8 years, was shown in a reader survey to be one of the most popular features of the magazine, and I have had scores of feature articles.
 I had two articles published in Zig Zag magazine, and made the cover garments for two issues of Sew News magazine.
-Ten years ago I wrote Easy Elegance, a book with heirloom sewing techniques and patterns.
+In 1996, I wrote Easy Elegance, a book with heirloom sewing techniques and patterns.
 I taught at the Martha Pullen School of Art Fashion in Huntsville, AL over 30 times, at Pfaff and Viking Conventions, and for guilds.

 During those years, I followed and admired quilting.
 But I didn’t do much quilting, except a few very simple heirloom technique samplers.
 Then, I made a Christmas quilt for my husband, and a fiftieth anniversary quilt for my parents.
 The siren call of quilting was drawing me!
-About three years ago, as I was giving a trunk show presentation for our local quilt guild, I had another of those “moments”.
+One day, as I was giving a trunk show presentation for our local quilt guild, I had another of those “moments”.
 It struck me that very few people out there were making really good quilts using heirloom sewing by machine techniques, and that I was the person to do that.
 So I decided to integrate my expertise in heirloom sewing by machine with the exciting creativity in the quilt world.
 My first “serious” quilt was “Heirloom Dreams,” which won a blue ribbon at the 2004 IQA show in Houston.
 My quilts since then have won may awards at major shows.
 I have a book, Heirloom Machine Sewing for Quilters, which was published by AQS.
 I keep on working, and the pictures in my mind keep on coming!